ElasriAyoub/ElasriAyoub/README.md

 ## I'm an Engineering Student, Developer, and AI Enthusiast!!

 - 🔭 I just qualified to the finals of IMOR 2020 : [Innovative Morocco 2020!][IMOR]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Deep Learning / Machine Learning.
-- 👯 I’m looking to collaborate with other content creators
+- ⚡ Best Experience of 2020, Qualifying to the Semi-finals of [ALTEN MOROCCO SOFTWARE AWARDS 5!][AMSA]!
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 👯 I’m looking to collaborate with professional entities.
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- 🥅 2021 Goals: Contribute more to Open Source projects.

 ### Connect with me: